 It allows for precision placement of this antibiotic under the gums, with the long term goal of saving the tooth

 In some pets the tooth problem is so severe that removal of the tooth is necessary.
-After we remove the tooth we place a special bone graft in the opening called Consil.
+We make this determination only after probing, taking a radiograph, and exploring the option of using Doxirobe or Clindoral

 Flushing the Gums